 A business that brings in new customers, but is poor at retaining existing customers, is not likely to be operating at optimal performance.
+Stop losing customers to competitors by following these three simple rules.

 Making sales to new customers is six to nine times more expensive than retaining existing customers with a recurring monthly, or perhaps quarterly order.
-As such, losing customers can present a major challenge to any business.
+As such, losing customers to competitors can present a major challenge to any business.

-Your products do not reflect current market demand
+Ensure products reflect current market demand

 Businesses that bring in new customers but forget to look after existing customers lose out on important revenue.
 Identifying cross-sell opportunities within an existing customer can boost your revenue as well as leave the customer feeling like they got a good deal.
 However, not identifying these opportunities leaves you vulnerable to your competitors’ sales tactics, and may cause you to lose customers.